docker/docs/docker-for-windows/wsl.md

 Before you install the Docker Desktop WSL 2 backend, you must complete the following steps:

-1. Install Windows 10 Insider Preview build 19041 or higher.
+1. Install Windows 10, version 2004 or higher.
 2. Enable WSL 2 feature on Windows.
-For detailed instructions, refer to the [Microsoft documentation](https://docs.microsoft.com/windows/wsl/wsl2-install).
+For detailed instructions, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 3. Download and install the [Linux kernel update package](https://docs.microsoft.com/windows/wsl/wsl2-kernel).

 ## Download

-Download [Docker Desktop Edge 2.2.3.0](https://download.docker.com/win/edge/Docker%20Desktop%20Installer.exe) or a later release.
+Download [Docker Desktop Stable 2.3.0.2](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) or a later release.

 ## Install

-Ensure you have completed the steps described in the Prerequisites section **before** installing the Docker Desktop Edge 2.2.3.0 release.
+Ensure you have completed the steps described in the Prerequisites section **before** installing the Docker Desktop Stable 2.3.0.2 release.

 1. Follow the usual installation instructions to install Docker Desktop.
 If you are running a supported system, Docker Desktop prompts you to enable WSL 2 during installation.
 Read the information displayed on the screen and enable WSL 2 to continue.
 2. Start Docker Desktop from the Windows Start menu.